 Families applying or participating in the Housing Choice Voucher Program who indicate homeownership interest will have their eligibility determined by the Leased Housing Department's Section 8 personnel.
 At the same time, the family will be referred to a HUD approved housing counseling agency, primarily to DND's First Time Home Buyers Program or a similarly qualified agency, for the purpose of learning about the various responsibilities of owning a home.
 The topics may include, but not be limited to the following: home maintenance, budgeting and money management, credit counseling, financing, homeownership opportunities, fair housing lending and real estate settlement procedures.
-If necessary, the Authority may offer additional homeownership counseling to participants and has discretion to
+If necessary, the Authority may offer additional homeownership counseling to participants and has discretion to require the family to participate in ongoing counseling.

 a.
-Size of Program

-\\\: Yes \X\: No:Will the PHA limit the number of families participating in the section 8 homeownership option?

-If the answer to the question above was yes, which statement best describes the number of participants? (select one)

-\\\: 25 or fewer participants

-\\\: 26 - 50 participants

-\\\: 51 to 100 participants

-\\\: more than 100 participants

-\\: more than 100 participants

-\\: more than 100 participants

-\\: Mo: Will the PHA's program have eligibility criteria for participation in its Section 8 Homeownership Option program in addition to HUD criteria?
+Size of Program : Yes X: No:Will the PHA limit the number of families participating in the section 8 homeownership option?
+If the answer to the question above was yes, which statement best describes the number of participants? (select one): 25 or fewer participants: 26 - 50 participants: 51 to 100 participants: more than 100 participants b.
+PHA-established eligibility criteria X: Yes: No: Will the PHA's program have eligibility criteria for participation in its Section 8 Homeownership Option program in addition to HUD criteria?
+If yes, list criteria below: